groundhoggwp/groundhogg/README.txt

 ## 🌎 We care!
 Join our Community!

 Groundhoggers are very generous with their business intelligence.
-Just as the Groundhogg team is deeply committed to helping!
+Just as the Groundhogg CRM & Marketing Automation team is deeply committed to helping!
 So we create lots of tools to help you succeed.

 * 🚀 [**Free** 1-Hour Quickstart Course!](https://academy.groundhogg.io/course/groundhogg-quickstart/)
 * 🌎 Community care & support in the [open Facebook group!](https://www.facebook.com/groups/groundhoggwp/)